Yuyan-Lei/MobileAppDev-FindMeow/README.md

 - Test:

-1. All functions and pull requests in multiple iOS platforms.
+1. All functions in multiple iOS platforms.
+2. Pull requests in GitHub.

 **Yuyan Lei**:

+- Feat:

+1. Implemented the notification feature, and built related screens.
+Enabled users to switch the range of distance that they would like to be notified within.
+2. Implemented the nearby feature.
+3. Implemented the page-swiping gesture and effects in screens.
+4. Implemented the weather feature with a web api.
+5. Implemented the loading spinners on the `DiscoverMainScreen`, `FindBreederMainScreen` and `StarListScreen`.
+6. Implemented a special display on the `StarList` page, while the collection list is empty.
+7. Implemented the send-feedback feature on the `UserProfile` page.
+8. Developed the map feature.
+Rewrote the cat-card list, implemented the card-swiping gesture and effects, and linked the map markers with the cat card.

+- Components:

+1. Built a new button group with animations on both IOS and Android, and linked the button clicks with the page-swiping effects.
+2. Implemented a new date-picker component.
+3. Built the multi-slider for the `DiscoverCat filter`.

+- Refactor:

+1. Refactor the firebase storing structure.
+2. Rewrote the address retriever function.
+3. Rewrote the shadow display for `BreederCard` on IOS.
+4. Rewrote the distance calculation and display effect on the `CatCard`.

+- Restyled screens and components, and added button effects to some buttons.
+- Fixed errors and tested pull requests.
+  > > > > > > > main

 **Zhongyi Lu**:

 - Feat:

-1. Refactored and optimized data loading on several pages including `DiscoverMain`, `FindBreeder`, `MapPage`, and `StarList`.
-2. Refactored and optimized data loading in several components including `CatCard` and `BreederCard`.
+1. Rewrote `CatCard`.
+2. Replace map callout by text.
 3. Optimized `likeCat` operations.
 4. Used `CacheImage` to improve image loading.
-5. Enabled queries in `DiscoverMain` and `FindBreeder` working.
-6. Add text ellipsis for `CatCard` and `CatInformation`.
-7. Rewrote `CatCard`.
+5. Swiping list controls map location in `MapPage`.
-8. Added text wrap and ellipsis for several components.
+6. Added text wrap and ellipsis for several components.
-9. Swiping list controls map location in `MapPage`.
+7. Added text ellipsis for `CatCard` and `CatInformation`.
+8. Enabled queries in `DiscoverMain` and `FindBreeder` working.
+9. Refactored and optimized data loading in several components including `CatCard` and `BreederCard`.
+10. Refactored and optimized data loading on several pages including `DiscoverMain`, `FindBreeder`, `MapPage`, and `StarList`.

 - Fix:

-1. Horizontal swipe in `StarList` conflicts with `CatCard` and `BreederCard`.
+1. A few bugs in `StarList`.
 2. Some navigations do not work.
-3. Getting the user location does not work when loading at the first time.
-4. Add more error handling for async functions.
+3. Cats not shown in `CatteryProfile`.
+4. app breaks when pressing map icon too early.
 5. `setInterval()` function does not renew parameters.
+6. Add more error handling for async functions for Firebase connection.
+7. Getting the user location does not work when loading at the first time.
-6. A few other bugs in `StarList` and `MapPage`.
+8. Horizontal swipe in `StarList` conflicts with `CatCard` and `BreederCard`.
+9. Map keeps moving and flat list not working in `MapPage` by disabling lazy loading.

 - Style:

 1. Hide some scroll indicators.
+2. Fix button overflow in `Login` page.
+3. Adjusted `SearchBar` styles and removed underline.

 - Test:

+1. Pull requests in GitHub.
-1. All functions in Android and iOS.
+2. All functions in Android and iOS.

 ## Iteration 2